FelixOnline/v2/content/articles/2016-3-4-ucl-rent-strike-steps-up-a-gear.md

 subtitle: >
   Their head of Estates said “some people just simply cannot afford to live in London”
 date: "2016-03-04 11:25:21 +0000"

 # Attributes from Felix Online V1
 id: "5996"
 old_path: /news/5996/ucl-rent-strike-steps-up-a-gear
 aliases:
  - /news/5996/ucl-rent-strike-steps-up-a-gear
+imported: true
+comments:
+ - hi my daughter has an offer from ucl and is looking for on campus accomodation  but looking at the strike etc and student issues we are a little concerned  can anyone recomend good clean accomodation in ucl university campus which does not have rats cockroaches etc  self catered preferred  would be sooo grateful hank you

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true